-To launch an instance with an IAM role using the AWS Management Console
+To create an IAM role using the IAM console

-- 1. Create an IAM role. - a.
-Open the IAM console at https://console.aws.amazon.com/iam/. - b.
-In the navigation pane, click Roles, and then click Create New Role. - c.
-On the first CONFIGURE ROLE page, enter a name for the role and click Continue. - d.
-On the second CONFIGURE ROLE page, click Select next to Amazon EC2. - e.
-On the SET PERMISSIONS page, specify the policies for the group.
+- 1. Open the IAM console. - 2.
+In the navigation pane, click Roles, and then click Create New Role. - 3.
+On the first CONFIGURE ROLE page, enter a name for the role and click Continue. - 4.
+On the second CONFIGURE ROLE page, click Select next to Amazon EC2.

+- 5. On the SET PERMISSIONS page, specify the policies for the group.
 You can select a policy template or create custom policies.
-For example, for Amazon EC2, one of the following policy templates might meet your needs: - Power User Access - · Read Only Access - · Amazon EC2 Full Access - · Amazon EC2 Read Only Access
+For example, for Amazon EC2, one of the following policy templates might meet your needs:

+- Power User Access

+- · Read Only Access

+- · Amazon EC2 Full Access

+- Amazon EC2 Read Only Access

 For more information about creating custom policies, see IAM Policies for Amazon EC2 (p.
-440).
+450).

-- f.
-On the second SET PERMISSIONS page, you can replace the automatically generated policy name with a name of your choice.
-Check the details in the policy document, and click Continue. - g.
-Review the role information, edit the role as needed, and then click Create Role. - 2.
-Launch an instance with the IAM role. - a.
-Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/. - b.
-On the dashboard, click Launch Instance. - c.
-Select an AMI, then select an instance type and click Next: Configure Instance Details.
+- 6. On the second SET PERMISSIONS page, you can replace the automatically generated policy name with a name of your choice.
+Check the details in the policy document, and click Continue. - 7.
+Review the role information, edit the role as needed, and then click Create Role.

+To launch an instance with an IAM role

+- 1. Open the Amazon EC2 console. - 2.
+On the dashboard, click Launch Instance. - 3.
+Select an AMI, then select an instance type and click Next: Configure Instance Details. - 4.
+On the Configure Instance Details page, select the IAM role you created from the IAM role list.